McGuireWoods’ George Keith Martin Receives VCIC Humanitarian Award

 Certification Plus Status

 The Mansfield Rule has become the standard by which law firms track and measure whether they have affirmatively considered at least 30% women, lawyers from underrepresented racial and ethnic groups, lawyers with disabilities and LGBTQ+ attorneys for top leadership roles, senior-level lateral hiring, promotions into the equity partnership and participation in client pitch meetings.
-To increase transparency and broaden the slate of talent considered for opportunities, these firms’ advancement processes and leadership role descriptions are now written, clear and accessible to all qualified lawyers.
+To increase transparency and broaden the slate of talent considered for opportunities, firms that attained this designation have included written advancement processes and

 According to an Oct.
-10, 2023, announcement from Diversity Lab, more than 240 law firms in the United States and Canada became Mansfield certified for 2022-2023.
-Nearly one-half of these firms, including McGuireWoods, qualified for “Mansfield Certification Plus,” meaning they voluntarily measure the outcomes of their inclusive processes and have achieved positive results.
+2, 2024, announcement from Diversity Lab, more than 360 law firms in the United States and Canada became Mansfield certified for 2023-2024.
+More than half of those firms, including McGuireWoods, qualified for “Mansfield Certification Plus,” meaning they voluntarily measure the outcomes of their inclusive processes and have achieved positive results.

 ZONING AND